pedrogfleming/TangyECommerce-BlazorEF-WASM-API-Server/README.md

 - Fundamentals of Blazor
 - Forms in Blazor with Validation
-- Build real world e-commerce application using Blazor Web Assembly and Blazor Server
+- Real world e-commerce application using Blazor Web Assembly and Blazor Server
 - Manage admin features using Blazor Server
-- Build .NET 5 API from scratch
+- Builded .NET 6 API from scratch
-- Consume .NET 5 API using Blazor WASM
+- Consume .NET 6 API using Blazor WASM
 - Authentication & Authorization in Blazor Server and WASM
 - Emails with Blazor
 - SyncFusion and Radzen Components